pranjalmaheshka/eco395m-sp23-DataMining/Homework-3/PS3.md

 In conclusion, the results have shown that the random forest model has the best performance among these methods.
 Given this particular set of explanatory variables, the prediction model should be the random forest.
 The accuracy of these methods can be reevaluated after an expansion of the number of observations or number of explanatory variables.

+Brief description of the best method: Random forests involve the creation of several decision trees.
+These decision trees are models composed of a collection of “questions” organized hierarchically that lead to a prediction.
+In the random forest model, each tree is trained with a different resampling of the available data and a randomly selected subset of the available features.
+After this first stage, the algorithm combines the predictions of all the created decision trees to provide a final prediction.

 After selecting the best model, we proceed to present graphs of the original values, random forest predicted values and random forest